bgnetworks/meta-essa/docs/Quick_Start_Guide.md

 iputils-ping python3-git python3-jinja2 libegl1-mesa libsdl1.2-dev pylint3 \
 xterm python3-subunit mesa-common-dev zstd liblz4-tool snapd minicom

+# If Python2.X has already been installed, we need to make sure that the
+# python binary in the path is linked to python3
+sudo apt install python-is-python3

 # Downloading and installing repo tool
 curl https://storage.googleapis.com/git-repo-downloads/repo > ~/repo
 chmod a+x ~/repo